There are so many ESL resources out there, books especially.

 Magic Time 1 & 2 (Beginners – Preschool)

-The Magic Time books are perfect for preschool/kindergarten students.
+are perfect for preschool/kindergarten students.
 Written by Kathleen Kampa and Charles Vilina (and released by Oxford University Press) these two books give you a reliable resource to help with the very youngest of students.

 These books are made up of colourful scenes, fun games, catchy music and movement ideas which focus on building speaking, listening, and pre-writing skills in a fun and inviting way.